BriantheKB/BioDiversity-DataS-/README.md

 # BioDiversity DataS
- Analysis of Biodiuversity in parks to push for more visitors of a particular hobby/interest.
+ Analysis of Biodiversity in parks to understand the types of species within parks but also the endangered level.